 With the exception of the auto-transmission-only Cooper SD, all powerplants may be mated to either six-speed manual or eight-speed automatic transmissions - the latter available with optional flappy paddles.
 Every variant is also available with ALL4 all-wheel drive capable of directing up to 100% of torque to either the front or rear wheels.

-Later in 2017, the Countryman range will be joined by MINI's first ever plug-in hybrid model, the Cooper S E Countryman ALL4, which will combine petrol engine and electric motor power to deliver range-topping performance of 0-62mph in 6.9 seconds, while - as with all plug-in hybrids - boasting hilarious fuel consumption of 134.5mpg.
+There’s also MINI's first ever plug-in hybrid model, the Cooper S E Countryman ALL4, which combines the 1.5-litre petrol engine and electric motor power to deliver range-topping performance of 0-62mph in 6.8 seconds, while - as with all plug-in hybrids - boasting hilarious fuel consumption of 134.5mpg.

 Helped by a slightly longer wheelbase, the ride's better than before, but not great.
 Though a hint more suppleness has been built-in, there's still a deal of bump-thump and the car never really settles, its restlessness on poorer surfaces especially noticeable at pottering speeds.

-The steering feels meaty even at manoeuvring speeds, but that weight is more pleasing as speeds rise and seems a fitting accompaniment to the new-found bulk of the car.
-Given its greater bulk and added ground clearance it's no surprise to discover that the Countryman handles very much in the manner of a fat Hatchback - all-wheel drive adding useful dollops of extra grip and traction.
+The steering feels meaty even when manoeuvring, but that weight is more pleasing as speeds rise and seems a fitting accompaniment to the new-found bulk of the car.
+Given its greater heft and added ground clearance it's no surprise to discover that the Countryman handles very much in the manner of a fat hatchback - all-wheel drive adding useful dollops of extra grip and traction.